geza3D/UMass-CTF-2024-Write-ups/readme.md

 So, let's embark on the journey of decoding waves.
 It may seem daunting at first, but as I will show you, it's easier than it looks.

-Let me show you how I went about decoding my first ever radio signal.

 Firstly, I started by looking up how a wave file can be read in python, so that I can do something with the data stored in the file.

 Secondly, I wanted to plot out the signal, to see if there's some sort of repeating pattern in it.
 We can use Audacity to get this plot: